IS AMERICA'S MOST POPULAR PARASITE

 Mistletoe thrives in bright sunlight in the uppermost branches of big

-oaks and is typically absent from pines and from evergreen hardwoods such
+oaks and is absent from pines and evergreen hardwoods such as magnolias

-as magnolias with needles and leaves that would shade the mistletoe.
+with needles and leaves that hamper direct sunlight.

-lifestyle is unusual among flowering plants.
-Nonetheless, many aspects
+A parasitic life style is unusual among flowering plants, but many aspects

-of mistletoe ecology are well understood.
-Competition to obtain water,
+of mistletoe biology are well understood.
+Although the effort to obtain

-minerals and even space itself, is highly intense among most plants, but
+water and minerals, or even space itself, is intense and highly competitive

-mistletoe does not encounter such problems.
-Tree limbs are a ready source
+among most plants, mistletoe does not encounter such problems.
+Tree

-in part, because of its many unusual ecological properties.
-According
+perhaps, in part, because of its many unusual ecological properties.

-to Scandinavian legend, mistletoe was the only organism in the world from
+According to Scandinavian legend, mistletoe was the only organism in

-which Odin's son Baldur was not protected, and a mistletoe dart was the
+the world from which Odin's son Baldur was not protected, and a mistletoe

-was found growing in an oak tree, the Druids performed sacrificial ceremonies
+in an oak tree, the Druids performed strange sacrificial ceremonies

 at the tree on the sixth day after a full moon.
 The Druids reportedly

-persists today in secular Christmas decorations.
-And though mistletoe
+A version of the tradition persists today in secular Christmas decorations.